“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Anyway, just because a man has literary abilities doesn’t mean he’s incapable of the most extreme violence.”

 “From what I know about amnesia,” said Marguerite, “people who have it have always had it.
-I mean they have the tendency, a condition like epilepsy.
+I mean they have the tendency, a condition.
+Like epilepsy.
 It’s psychological.
 It’s hard to suddenly get amnesia for the first time out of the blue, unless from a head trauma.
 What did he do to her?
 Was he trying to kill her?”

 “That’s why I can’t get it out of my head.
 The viciousness of it.”

 “Strange that I never heard anything about it.
 Extreme incidents like that usually get into the news.
 Especially when a foreigner is involved.
 You remember that story a few years ago, the British guy who boasted about seducing all those Chinese women in his blog?
 He got run out of the country by the ‘human flesh finders.’
 All he did was brag.
-And that Russian guy on the train, the cellist, who put his feet on top of the seat in front of him and photographed it?
+And that Russian guy on the train, the cellist, who put his feet on top of the seat in front of him?
 Also run out of the country.
 Bam, out!
 Never knew what hit him.”

 “I know worse than that,” said Louisa.
-“Did you hear about that French guy recently who got stabbed to death by his Chinese wife when she caught him with another woman?
+“Did you hear about that French guy who got stabbed to death by his Chinese wife when she caught him with another woman?
 I guess she was from the countryside and he found someone more educated.
 He was a pretty handsome guy, too, from his pictures in the news.
 Sad.”

 “Yeah, I heard about that one.
 That was in Shanghai too,” said Marguerite.
 “Did you here about that case, Lixin?”